 As the disease progresses, abnormal movements become faster – almost violent – and purposeless.
 Patients tend to display jerky, almost dance-like motions (chorea).
 There is often severe dementia associated with this late stage of the disease.

 Eventually, people with this disease are unable to look after themselves and need help with daily activities and functions such as eating, hygiene, and toileting.
 People tend to become bedridden and may suffer complications such as congestive heart failure and pneumonia.
+People diagnosed with adult-onset Huntington’s disease usually live about 10 to 20 years after diagnosis.

 During a physical exam, a doctor will look for irregular and uncontrolled movements and signs of muscle deterioration or reduced mental or intellectual function.
 A family history of the disease will help diagnose Huntington’s disease, and DNA analysis will detect genetic defects.